The University Writing Center and Your Students

 Some instructors require students to visit the Writing Center as part of their course requirements.
 We are always grateful for the support of instructors and always happy to work with students who come to see us.
 It is also true, however, that some students who are required to visit the Writing Center may not be as motivated to participate fully in their work with our consultants.
 If there are ways to discuss working with the Writing Center as opportunity, rather than an obstacle or punishment, that helps us in our work with students

 How are University Writing Center consultants trained and can they work with students in my discipline?

 Our consultants are graduate students from the UofL English Department.
 They have all had graduate course work in the theory and practice of teaching writing.
 Their coursework includes the theory and practice of working with writing in different disciplines, including writing in the sciences.
 Our consultants can work with any piece of writing, whether for a specific course or for professional or personal development.
 We work with students from every department and college at UofL, from both campuses.
 While not experts on the content of every discipline, our consultants are able to help writers from across the University with issues of organization, audience, form, and usage and style.
 Our consultants also offer suggestions to help with writing process issues such as getting started and approaching revision.
 We also welcome collaborative projects as well as multimedia projects.

 Absolutely.
-For students unable to attend a face-to-face writing consultations, the We try to respond to submissions in two business days, but during periods of high usage, it may take us more than two business days.
+For students unable to attend a face-to-face writing consultations, the allows them to receive feedback on their writing.
+We try to respond to submissions in one business days, but during periods of high usage, it may take longer.
 You can watch a video to learn more about the Virtual Writing Center.
 Virtual Writing Center sessions are 50 minutes long and are limited to one session per week.
-The Virtual Writing Center is closed any time that the University of Louisville is closed, including semester breaks and holidays.allows them to receive feedback on their writing.
+The Virtual Writing Center is closed any time that the University of Louisville is closed, including semester breaks and holidays.